exceptionless/Website/content/news/2021/2021-08-16-how-to-use-error-boundaries-in-react.md

 ...an error message still.
 What gives?

 Well, in development mode, React is going to try to help you out by rendering the error on screen.
 If you refresh the page, you should see your fallback component render for a split-second before the error appears on screen.
 When this code is deployed to a production environment, the error won't be displayed on screen.
 You know this because you've seen your production React apps crash.
 We all have.
 It shows a white screen.
 That's it.
-Now, though, your app will show the falback screen.
+Now, though, your app will show the fallback screen.

 Pretty cool!